cloudenvy/cloudenvy/README.md

     envy list

-NOTE: This will likely change, as CloudEnvy gets smarter in how it tracks instances, for example we should probably be using server metadata to track if an instance is from CloudEnvy.
+NOTE: This will likely change, as cloudenvy gets smarter in how it tracks instances, for example we should probably be using server metadata to track if an instance is from cloudenvy.

 #### Passing in your user configuration (dotfiles)